 Science and medicine are crucial for evolving a sustainable future.
-We advocate and aid these developments.
-The immediacy of global challenges call for new methods and innovative outlooks in the scientific community.
+We advocate for and aid these developments.
+The immediacy of global challenges calls for new methods and innovative outlooks in the scientific community.
 We are dedicated to supporting teams of scientists that advance the well-being of our planet and population.
-The SLF San Onofre and Beyond program addresses safer storage of nuclear waste to mitigate the current and future significant threats to the health, safety, and economic vitality of Southern California residents.

 Dr. Beatrice Golomb